dioptra-io/georesolver/README.md

 3. **Ping process**: Selects the vantage points with the smallest redirection distances and initiates measurements via RIPE Atlas.
 4. **Insert process**: Stores the resulting ping measurements into a ClickHouse table.

-GeoResolver adopt a *waterfall* design, meaning that each process works in batch, starting with the ECS process.
-Once a batch is done, it triggers the Score process which, when done, triggers the Ping process and so on.
-You can follow the execution of each process by inspecting the logs at [georesolver/logs/local_demo/]() where each process has its own log file.

 GeoResolver follows a waterfall architecture: each process operates on batches and triggers the next process upon completion.
 Execution progress can be monitored via logs located in [georesolver/logs/local_demo/](), where each process maintains a separate log file.

 At the end of the pipeline, four tables should be created: